sockeqwe/website-old/_posts/2017-06-25-arch-components-purist.md

 It doesn't matter if you prefer MVVM with the new Architecure Components or MVP or MVI or whatever else.
 This kind of problems are just the symptoms of a much deeper issue we face but maybe haven't thought about it yet: proper state management.

-Google Architecture Components are awesome and this blog post is by no means a critique on that library nor on the examples Google (and many other external contributors) provided us.
+Google's Architecture Components are awesome and this blog post is by no means a critique on that library nor on the examples Google (and many other external contributors) provided us.
 I just think that with the introduction of Architecture Components we (including Android Developers from around the world and Google Developers) have a very unique chance to create examples that are a great starting point for any new Junior Android developer by agreeing on the importance of state management regardless if you are a purist or not.
 Finally, this would help a lot developers avoiding pain points in the future from lessons we have learned the hard way in the past.
 Let's reflect that in official Google examples.
 They are open source, let's contribute!